On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: PROOFS AND EXTENDED DISCUSSIONS

 where $\lmhgrad{t,k}{i}$ is the delayed gradient on $\mc{M}\cup \mc{C}$.
-Then we note that the problem is similar to Lemma~\ref{thm:grad-f} and can be proved using the L-smoothness of $h(.)$.
-To prove the convergence, we follow the same steps as in Theorem~\ref{lemma:min-grad-f} of \cite{fedtrack} and obtain
+Then we note that the problem is similar to Lem.~\ref{thm:grad-f} and can be proved using the L-smoothness of $h(.)$.
+To prove convergence we follow the same steps as in Theorem~2 of \cite{fedtrack} and obtain

 where (a) follows from using $\bet{t} \leq \tfrac{1}{4LE}$.
 Rearranging the above equation and using $\bet{t} = \tfrac{1}{30LE}$, we obtain

 Finally, using telescopic summing, we obtain the desired result as